ellenspertus/roman-numerals/README.md

 * building up your skills with the tools we are using this semester, including git, GitHub, JUnit, and Eclipse
 * letting you practice test-driven development
-* giving you a challenging small project that introduces some interesting issues we will explore in class
+* giving you a challenging small project that introduces some interesting issues we will explore in class Keep track of how long you spend on each part.

 ## Part 0.
 Setup (30 minutes)